 Some toilets have larger flush tanks than their waste tank, which is pretty daft as you’ll be emptying the waste tank far more often.
-We have gone with a Thetford 365 toilet, which has a 21L holding tank (for the waste) and a 15L flush tank, with a manual pump.
+We have gone with a Thetford toilet (the 365 version), which has a 21L holding tank (for the waste) and a 15L flush tank, with a manual pump.

 You can buy a heap of different chemicals for your toilet.
 They are supposed to break the waste down, and keep the smell under control.
 I’ll tell you right now, not all chemicals are equal.
 Some will aid the break down process, but will allow the waste to stink.
 You want the right chemicals; don’t be stingy on it.

 You can get a toilet or shower tent